F5Networks/k8s-bigip-ctlr/docs/config_examples/multicluster/README.md

 Manifests or Configuration objects are managed centralized in Primary Cluster and if HA is desired the same manifests are expected to be in Secondary Cluster.

 ### What are the supported CNIs?
-Currently only NodePort mode is supported.
+Currently, NodePort mode is supported.For cluster mode, static routing mode is supported to enable configuration of static routes on bigip for pod network subnets for direct routing from BIGIP to k8s Pods

+### What kind of providers are supported?
+CIS supports Hybrid Cloud, any public Cloud providers such as; AWS, Azure, GCP, On-Prem, VmWare, Tanzu etc. which is in same network/datacenter and can communicate with each other.

 ### What kind of clusters are supported?
-CIS supports Hybrid Cloud, any public Cloud providers such as; AWS, Azure, GCP, On-Prem, VmWare, Tanzu etc. which is in same network/datacenter and can communicate with each other.
+CIS multicluster solution is currently validated with openshift clusters and K8s clusters

 ### How does CIS start as a secondary Cluster?
 CIS recognizes as Secondary when it starts with a deployment parameter i.e. --multi-cluster-mode=secondary